 b.
-Does the project have impacts that are individually limited. but cumulativelv considerable? ("Cumulatively considerable" that means the $\square$ incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)?
+Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)? -- -- -- -- --